Who we are

 Discovering a new passion in 2003, Kyle started practicing yoga and has been training alongside some of Pennsylvania’s best yoga teachers.
 He finished his Registered Yoga Teacher certification from East Eagle Yoga; Kyle is a member of Yoga Alliance, the premier regulating body for yoga teachers.
 In 2014, Kyle trained with internationally renowned teacher Mark Stephens for his advanced level 500 yoga teacher training.

 In April of 2017, Kyle started his Doctoral journey at the Atlantic School of Oriental Medicine, in Ft.
 Lauderdale, Fl.
-He decided to change directions in July 2017 and visited the American College of Traditional Chinese Medicine in San Francisco, Ca. He was accepted into the program, in July 2017, and is currently pursuing a Doctorate (Doctorate of Acupuncture and Oriental Medicine, DAOM) with a dual specialization in pain management and women’s health.
-The Doctorate program meets once a month over 25 months, and he will travel between San Francisco, Ca, and Media, PA, for classes.
-He is a candidate for his doctorate with an estimated finish date of December 2019.
+He decided to change directions in July 2017 and visited the American College of Traditional Chinese Medicine in San Francisco, Ca. He was accepted into the program, in July 2017, and was pursuing a Doctorate (Doctorate of Acupuncture and Oriental Medicine, DAOM) with a dual specialization in pain management and women’s health.
+He completed his doctorate degree at the end of 2019.